-We watched for what seemed like hours while, much like a moody teenager, the King of the Jungle refused to get out of bed.
+At Pilanesberg National Park on a South African safari, we watched for what seemed like hours while, much like a moody teenager, the King of the Jungle refused to get out of bed.
 Yet, the sight of this powerful predator in his natural habitat didn’t drive me to tick “See lions on safari” off my bucket list.

 If anything, it sparked the desire for another encounter: the surprise of a pair of eyes glinting at you from the bushes on a night drive, watching elegant lionesses stalking their prey or seeing adorable cubs playfully tumbling on top of each other just metres from your car.

-You may only be lucky enough to experience an African safari once in your lifetime but every experience in the bush is different.
+You may only be lucky enough to experience a African safari once in your lifetime but every experience in the bush is different.
 Just as every individual experience in the bush is different, there are also different ways to put a twist on your African safari experience – here are just a few:

 The classic game drive

-When you think of safari, most likely your first thought is of being an open-sided 4×4 (or your own car if you’re on a self-drive) cruising around a game reserve to try to find “the Big Five” and other wildlife.
+When you think of a South Africa safari, most likely your first thought is of being an open-sided 4×4 (or your own car if you’re on a self-drive) cruising around a game reserve to try to find “the Big Five” and other wildlife.
 This is a popular way to see the parks – for good reason.
 Your ranger’s immense knowledge gives you a pretty high chance of seeing something amazing.

 Our guides knew exactly where to look and how to interpret any clues the animals had left behind: for example, the scuff in the dirt, which we wouldn’t even have spotted if left to our own devices, which was a clear sign that a lion had been running through the area earlier that morning.